 Mary is a Board Certified Chaplain with the National Association of Catholic Chaplains, and has completed 5 CPE units, at the Dartmouth Hitchcock Medical Center, in NH, as well as with St Anthony Hospital in Lakewood, CO.
-Mary is from Colorado, but currently resides in, and has spent most of the last 5 years in the Upper Valley of NH and VT.
-She most recently was a staff Chaplain at the Summit County Medical Center in Frisco, Co. serving the ski resort communities in the High Country of Colorado.
-She has also spent time working as a Chaplain at the VNH hospice organization of NH and VT., as well as a staff Chaplain in Lakewood, Co.
+Mary is from Colorado originally, but has spent a significant part of her time throughout the last 6 years, in New England.
+She most recently was a staff Chaplain at the Lake Sunapee Hospice organization in New London, NH.
+She has also spent time working as a Chaplain at the VNH hospice organization of New Hampshire and Vermont, as well as a staff Chaplain with Centura Health Systems both in Lakewood, Colorado, and the Summit County Medical Center in Frisco, Colorado.
 She has extensive experience in Level 1 Trauma ED Hospital care, ICU, Pediatric, and End of Life specialty care.
-Mary currently works as a Chaplain at the Lake Sunapee Region VNA and Hospice in NH.
+Mary currently works as a Chaplain at the SCL Lutheran Medical Center in Wheat Ridge, Colorado.

 Statement of Ministry

 I strive to be the hands and feet of Jesus Christ as I work in the ministry of chaplaincy and pastoral care in the healthcare setting.